ayasns/PsVue-Mod/README.md

 # Important

-i an not responsable for any ps4/ps5 that breaks after using it, folow the
+i an not responsable for any ps4/ps5 that breaks after using it, follow the applying steps